Provisions of Quran Act to be enforced, LHC assured

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+The secretary also told the court that a notification shall be issued that from the next academic year no private or public school shall prescribe or suggest any kind of book or reading material without getting its approval from the government.

-Punjab Curriculum & Textbook Board (PCTB) Chairman retired Lt-Gen Akram Khan also stated before the bench that steps shall be taken before the commencement of next academic year to ensure that every book in any school will not contain any offensive material about the teaching of Holy Quran & Sunnah, Islamic ideology and pious personalities of Islam.
+Punjab Curriculum & Textbook Board (PCTB) Chairman ex-Lt-Gen Akram Khan also stated before the bench that steps shall be taken before the commencement of next academic year to ensure that every book in any school will not contain any offensive material about the teaching of Holy Quran & Sunnah, Islamic ideology and pious personalities.

-He said steps will also be taken to remove all indecent and incorrect material or derogatory remarks, or misleading information with respect to ideology, history and heroes of Pakistan and Islam from every book that was to be taught in any school.

-The lawyers of the parties expressed satisfaction over the statements of the government functionaries.
-The bench comprising Justice Shahid Waheed and Justice Chaudhry M Iqbal directed the respondents to submit a compliance report before the commencement of the next academic year.